ignatandrei/RSCG_Examples/v2/rscg_examples_site/docs/RSCG-Examples/GeneratorEquals.md

 Name: **GeneratorEquals**

-A source code generator for automatically implementing IEquatable<T> using only attributes.
+A source code generator for automatically implementing IEquatable using only attributes.

 Author: Diego Frato